Facilitating payment and remittance electronification via AI and cloud computing

 In this healthcare-focused blog publication, we cover payment and remittance topics affected by electronification, provider receivables, COVID-19, denials management, and various payer reimbursement topics

 The genesis ofArtificial Intelligence (AI) began in 1944, when two University of Chicago researchers proposed the concept of a neural network (NN) as a computer system modeled on the human brain and nervous system.
-These originating artificial neural networks laid the foundation for machine learning and deep learning.
+These originating neural networks laid the foundation for more sophisticated artificial neural networks (ANN), machine learning, and deep learning models.

 Today’s nomenclature surrounding AI includes several important terms:

-- Neural Network: A computer system modeled on the human brain and nervous system.
+Neural Network: A computer system modeled on the human brain and nervous system.